Please note that we rely on legitimate interests as the basis for processing your data in the limited circumstances set out below:

 2. Personally identifiable information (PII) provided directly by you.
 We collect PII that you provide to us when you register for an account, update or change information for your account, sign-up for email updates or online courses, send us email messages and/or participate in other services on our site.
 We may use the PII that you provide to respond to your questions, provide you the specific course and/or services you select, send you updates about transactional information, and send you email messages about site maintenance or updates.

 3. Information to help us deliver our service to you.
 We work closely with third parties in order to help us deliver our service to you.
-These third parties are business partners (such as those we partner with to offer loyalty points like Avios), sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies, fraud prevention agencies, customer service providers and developers.
+These third parties are business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies, fraud prevention agencies, customer service providers and developers.
 Information we may collect about you from such parties can include credit search information, information which helps us to verify your identity or information relating to your payment transactions.Other additional information that we may collect:

 1. Information relating to your use of our site.
 We use information relating to your use of the site to build higher quality, more useful services by performing statistical analyses of the collective characteristics and behavior of our users and by measuring demographics and interests regarding specific areas of our site.
 We may also use this information to ensure the security of our services and the site.

 We will disclose the data we collect from you to certain third parties who use personal data in delivering their services to us, they use data securely and confidentially and under strict contractual controls in accordance with data protection laws and enforced by Midpoint.We send Personal Identifiable Information to the following sets of data processors in order to perform the Midpoint payments services: